 - Fruits–like bananas can help decrease the symptoms of gout due to their high levels of potassium, and vitamin C. Eat bananas to help deal with the pain caused by gout.
 Previous, small studies have suggested that cherries and cherry products may reduce uric acid levels and inflammation in the body.

-- Vegetables– a diet rich in non-green vegetables is good like red bell pepper, squash, mushrooms, and cauliflower
+- Vegetables– a diet rich in non-green vegetables is good like red bell pepper, squash, and mushrooms

 - Vegetable oils–such as olive, canola, sunflower